 We will advise you of the date on which the extended decision period will end within 5 working days after the decision period is extended.

 Additional information on Formal Access Applications, Fees and Charges and Review of Decisions is available on the Privacy and Information Commission NSW website.

 Members of the public may request CCTV footage by making a Formal GIPA Access Application or by subpoena.

-Footage may not be provided under the GIPA Act in certain circumstances, including where:
+Footage may not be provided under the GIPA Act in certain circumstances, including where release of:

-All requests for footage made by law enforcement, national security, emergency services or any other government body whose core function is state and / or national security are to be made to the Authority’s Operations Division via Manager, Precinct Coordinator or General Manager, Operations.
+All requests for footage made by law enforcement, national security, emergency services or any other government body whose core function is state and / or national security are to be made to our Operations Division via Manager, Precinct Coordinator or General Manager, Operations.

 If you cannot find the information you are seeking you can contact:

 8 Australia Avenue